Informatics Research Centre

-The Informatics Research Centre encompasses five research groups active in the areas of artificial intelligence, cognitive/interactive systems, distributed real-time systems, information systems and software systems, as well as a joint research program in information fusion that involves most of these groups.
-Major synergistic effects are achieved by joining these research efforts into one research center.
+The Informatics Research Centre (IRC) encompasses six research groups active in the areas of artificial intelligence, cognitive/interactive systems, distributed real-time systems, information systems and software systems.
+Synergy effects are achieved by integrating these research efforts in one research center.

 What is informatics?

-Computational - Fundamental theory and methodology for how information is processed, represented and communicated in computer systems.
+- computational aspects: fundamental theory and methodology for how information is processed, represented and communicated in computer systems

-Cognitive - How information is processed, represented and communicated in natural systems, and how humans interact with different types of information technology.Social/organizational
+- cognitive aspects: how information is processed, represented and communicated in natural systems, and how humans interact with different types of information technology

-Socio-technical - How IT systems are used and developed IT systems are used and developed to ensure usability for individuals, organizations, or society.
+- socio-technical aspects: how IT systems are used and developed IT systems are used and developed to ensure usability for individuals, organizations, or society

 The integration of these aspects is essential for achieving usable and effective applications and systems.

 In an external evaluation (ARC13), carried out by five internal experts during the autumn of 2013, the quality of our research was judged to be "excellent".